Jakob37/SnakemakeAFriendlyIntroduction/README.md

 The Snakemake workflow consists of rules.
 These rules have `inputs` and `outputs`, which specify what files are expected for them to run, and which files are expected to be generated by the rule.

 In each rule, a piece of code is executed.
 This can be written out directly in the snakemake workflow (commonly using Python or Bash), or called as an external script.
-Here, I have prepared a collection of Python-scripts executed by the different Snakemake rules.
+Here, I have prepared a collection of Python-scripts to execute by the different Snakemake rules.
+These are a good starting point, but feel free (and encouraged!) to experiment further with extending the scripts or the workflow beyond what is presented here.

 ### A first snakemake rule

 Here is a simple example of a snakemake rule.
-It reads the file `data/21AL.A_R1.fastq`, executes the Python-script `fastq_to_fasta.py`, which in turn is expected to generate output to `output/1_fasta/21AL.A_R1.fasta`.
+It reads the file `data/21AL.A_R1.fastq`, executes the Python-script `fastq_to_fasta.py`, which in turn is expected to generate output to
+`output/1_fasta/21AL.A_R1.fasta`.
 Beyond this, the `--max_entries` specifies how big a subset of the FASTA we should use.
-During the development, let's use a small number of sequences.
+During the development, let's use a small number of sequences (100 in the example below).

-The backslash '\' syntax is used to break lines into multiple lines.
-If everything was on a single line, the backslashes would be omitted.
+**Note:** The backslash '\' syntax is used to break shell-commands into multiple lines.
+This is done here to increase readability.
+The python-commands can be written on a single line, with backslashes omitted.

 ```
 rule convert_fastq_to_fasta: